 A draw is the most sought-after ball flight in the amateur game.
-Every golfer wants to know how to hit a draw.
+Every golfer wants to know how to hit a draw in golf.

-Golfers stuck with the dreaded slice stands in awe and envy when a golfing partner hits a high draw soaring through the air, and with a slight curve returns to the safety of the fairway then rolls out for miles.
+Golfers stuck with the dreaded slice stand in awe and envy when a golfing partner hits a high draw soaring through the air, and with a slight curve, returns to the safety of the fairway and then rolls out for miles.

 A draw starts with a ball flight away from your body towards the edge of the fairway on the side you were looking toward at the address and slowly curves back towards the middle of the fairway.
 Once it lands, unless the fairway is extremely soft or waterlogged, the ball will roll out for several yards.

 The curve of a draw is generally around fifteen yards from the outer edge of the curve to the landing zone.

 Compared to a fade, you can expect to gain between 5 and 10 yards with a draw, and it is a shot that moves left to right instead of right to left.

 How To Hit a Draw in Golf

 If a consistent draw golf shot eludes you, then you’re in a common spot.

 You might crush the ball off the tee, starting it fifteen yards or so out to the right, and wait for it to swing back into the middle of the fairway.